Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 more detailed information bout how to build Atlantis can be found in the [Wiki-building-macOS](https://confluence.csiro.au/display/Atlantis/Building+under+mac)

 # Running Atlantis
-At this stage you should be able to run an operational Atlantis model.
-An example is provided [below](example-operational-model)
+At this stage you should be able to run an operational model (such as that provided [below](example-operational-model).)

 <a name="linux3">